 Dr. Greenfield is one of the nation's leading experts in canine reproduction, breeding management, and pediatric care.
 He has seen more reproductive cases than almost anyone in the country and is a sought-after expert in the field.
 Dr. Greenfield was instrumental in developing Good Dog's standards and screening procedures, with a focus on ethical reproductive practices, veterinary care, health testing, and breeder policies.

-Dr. Croney is director at the Center for Animal Welfare Science at Purdue University and a professor of animal behavior and well-being.
-She’s a leading academic expert on the welfare of breeding dogs and their puppies and has published numerous studies on the physical and behavioral health of breeding dogs and puppies.
+Dr. Croney is Director at the Center for Animal Welfare Science at Purdue University and a Professor of Animal Behavior and Well-Being.
+She's a leading academic expert on the welfare of breeding dogs and their puppies and has published numerous studies on the physical and behavioral health of breeding dogs and puppies.
 Dr. Croney provided scientific background for and review of Good Dog's standards around dog environment, physical health evaluation, socialization, exercise, enrichment and training evaluation for consistence with current science.